prolificeric/json-machine/README.md

 ## Caveats

 It's ugly, has no test coverage, and hasn't been battle tested.
-Error messages aren't meaninful, either.
+Error messages aren't meaningful, either.

 I didn't put a ton of thought into the core functions.
 I did slap `lodash/fp` onto the core which I assumed would provide a lot of essentials and utilities.